KasimResearch/SensorDrop/README.md

 The SensorDrop repository is organised around design and schematics files needed for the development of SensorDrop units:

-- Design files: contains all of the needed design files, schematics, and parts lists to independently manufacture SensorDrop units.
+- For producing: contains all of the needed design files, schematics, and parts lists to independently manufacture SensorDrop units.
 - Supplemental information: contains information to help with key SensorDrop design choice considerations (e.g., potential pitfalls and lessons learnt in user deployments)

 # Further information